 The purpose of this survey is to learn how people of all ages and abilities use wireless technology.
-The survey includes questions about cell phones, tablet computers and newer technologies like smart watches and smart home devices, as well as how accessible and usable those devices are for you.
+The survey includes questions about cell phones, tablet computers, and newer technologies like smartwatches and smart home devices, as well as how accessible and usable those devices are for you.
 The information collected will help designers and engineers make new wireless devices and services that meet your needs.

 What advocacy does your town need?
-Disability Rights Washington, your statewide advocates for the human and civil rights of people with disabilities, is in the process of setting advocacy priorities for the next five years.
+Disability Rights Washington, your statewide advocate for the human and civil rights of people with disabilities, is in the process of setting advocacy priorities for the next five years.
 Hearing from you and others in Seattle is important to us.
 It is the only way we can prioritize the issues that are most important to people across our entire state.

 The American Association of People with Disabilities Career Center helps people living with disabilities in their search for new jobs and careers.
 They provide tools to upload and manage your resume, research salaries for the positions you're interested in, as well as thousands of job postings all over the country that you can search for by category, location, or keyword.

-The Elizabeth Dole Foundation is the preeminent organization empowering, supporting, and honouring our nation’s 5.5 million military caregivers; the spouses, parents, family members, and friends who care for America’s wounded, ill, or injured veterans.
+The Elizabeth Dole Foundation is the preeminent organization empowering, supporting, and honoring our nation’s 5.5 million military caregivers; the spouses, parents, family members, and friends who care for America’s wounded, ill, or injured veterans.
 Founded by Senator Elizabeth Dole in 2012, the Foundation adopts a comprehensive approach in its advocacy, working with leaders in the public, private, nonprofit and faith communities to recognize military caregivers’ service and promote their well-being.

 Microsoft currently launching a $25 million initiative to use artificial intelligence to build better technology for the community of people living with disabilities.
 Check out their grant on their website.

 March 15, 2019